Siouxsie and the Banshees: Musical style

-Siouxsie and the Banshees are considered post-punk pioneers.
+Siouxsie and the Banshees are recognized as post-punk pioneers.
 They have been described as developing "a form of post-punk discord full of daring rhythmic and sonic experimentation".
 The Times wrote that "The Banshees stand proudly [... as] one of the most audacious and uncompromising musical adventurers of the post-punk era".
 With some of their darkest material, the band also helped spawn the gothic scene.
 The band is also considered a new wave act.

 They were also one of the first alternative bands; music historian Peter Buckley pointed out that they were at "the very front of the alternative-rock scene".
 In 1988, "Peek-a-Boo" was the first track to top the US Modern Rock chart after Billboard launched this chart in the first week of September to list the most played songs on alternative and college radio stations.
 Simon Goddard wrote that the "Banshees – Mk II would become one of the biggest alternative pop groups of the 1980s".
 Spin described them as "alternative rockers" in 1991 when referring to their presence in the top 40 chart.
 Noting the band's participation in the first Lollapalooza festival, journalist Jim Gerr saw them as one of the "elements of the alternative rock community".
 Mojo retrospectively presented them as one of "alternative rock's iconic groups".

 When commenting on the lyrics of the first two Banshees albums, Severin said that they were about "madness, and childhood, and escaping suburbia, which are themes that hadn't been dealt with at all in rock music or pop music before".

 Influences

-Siouxsie and the Banshees' earliest influences included an interest for a "glamorous art rock" – David Bowie and Roxy Music – while also "incorporating a love for Can, Kraftwerk and Neu!".
+The band cited the Velvet Underground, the Beatles, Iggy Pop and the Stooges amongst their first influences.
+At their beginnings, they also shared a common interest for the "glamorous art rock" of David Bowie, Roxy Music and T. Rex.
+They also had "a love for Can, Kraftwerk and Neu!".
+The films of Alfred Hitchcock were also influential.